About Noboprobhaat Foundation

 Objectives

-- Networking and Collaboration: Strengthen partnerships with local, national, and international organizations to expand support and advocacy efforts.
+7. Networks & Partnerships: Strengthen collaboration with local, national, and international organizations to expand advocacy and impact.

 Our Values

-- Community-Driven Development: Our work is centered on the needs and aspirations of the communities we serve, ensuring that they actively participate in shaping solutions.
+4. Community-Driven Development: Our work is centred on the needs and aspirations of the communities we serve, ensuring that they actively participate in shaping solutions.

-- No Harm Approach: We follow a Do No Harm approach, ensuring that our interventions do not unintentionally cause harm to individuals or communities.
-We take a conflict-sensitive approach, promoting peace, inclusion, and safety in all our programs.
+11. Do-No-Harm Approach: We follow a do-no-harm approach, ensuring that our interventions do not unintentionally cause harm to individuals or communities.
+We take a conflict-sensitive approach, promoting peace, inclusion, and safety in all our programs

 Geographical scope